lfriis/GoalieWatch/README.md

 # GoalieWatch
-A python based application that allows users to receive emails on whether their goalie is starting that day for fantasy hockey by inputting their goalie's name into the app.
+## A MERN stack application that allows users to setup their fantasy goalie notifications and receive emails on whether their goalie is starting that day for fantasy hockey.

-### Setup Guide

-If you'd like to run this locally while we work on making a website:

-Step 1
-- Make sure you have python3 installed

-Step 2
-- Download:

-          GoalieWatchLocal.py
-          GoalieLocal.py
-          notifyLocal.py
-          sendEmailLocal.py

-Step 3
-- In GoalieWatchLocal.py, enter your goalies in the 'myGoalies' list

-  In sendEmailLocal.py, change 'receiver_email' to your email

-Step 4
-- Create a crontab to run the app every 15 minutes, starting at 10:00am to 11:45pm (Incase of early game times)

-          To create a cron tab in terminal, type: crontab -e

-          and paste the following:
-          */15    10-23        *     * *     /path/GoalieWatchLocal.py
+This project was built using the MERN stack

+##

+Python handling all the webscraping and data extraction, nodeJS backend, and React frontend